 We ate our cold breakfast in the Albergue de Peregrinos Santa Clara before setting off.
 I wanted to go back to where the Camino left off at the Ave River, so we retraced our steps to the south a few meters, to take the official route from the river and get more accurate measurements for the day.

-After crossing the Ave River, the pilgrimage traveler must take a left as the waymark indicates, below and walk down the stairs and across the Praça da República to the west side.
+From the Ave River, walking from the south, the pilgrimage traveler must take a left as the waymark indicates, below and walk down the stairs and across the Praça da República to the west side.
 You can see the waterfront from the plaza.

-The waterfront of the Rio Ave was gorgeous and so peaceful.
-Here you have the option to take the Senda Litoral, and continue to follow the Ave River.
-This route is shown on the map above in orange.
-It is a straightforward approach, following the coastline along paved roads.
+The waterfront of the Rio Ave was gorgeous and so peaceful, pictured below.
+Here you have the option to take the Senda Litoral, shown on the map above in orange and continue to follow the Ave River.
+It is a straightforward approach, following the coastline along paved roads and paths.
+This route will add another two kilometers to your day’s total.

 The street above crosses the Rua 25 de Abril, to walk past the wonderful little church of São João (St. John) that I visited at the end of day fifteen.
 If you are here when the church is open, you may want to stop in for a moment.
 It is worth it, and so is the view from the church terrace.

-There are wonderful steel waymarks on the pavement in Vila do Conde, to reassure you that you are indeed on the Caminho Portugués da Costa.
+There are wonderful metal waymarks on the pavement in Vila do Conde, pictured below, in addition to brand-new blue waymarks to reassure you that you are indeed on the Caminho Portugués da Costa.

 After a few meters, you make a right turn onto the wide main street of R. Comendador António Fernandes da Costa, which shortly becomes the R. dos Benguiados.